Dahiana Bogarín

-Dahiana Monserrat Bogarín Giménez (born 13 November 2000) is a Paraguayan footballer who plays as a midfielder for the Paraguay women's national team.
+Dahiana Monserrat Bogarín Giménez (born 13 November 2000) is a Paraguayan footballer who plays as a midfielder for Chilean club Colo-Colo and the Paraguay women's national team.

+Club career

+In 2021–22, Bogarín played for Olimpia.

+In May 2022, Bogarín moved abroad and signed with Chilean club Colo-Colo.

 International career

 Bogarín has represented Paraguay at the 2016 South American U-17 Women's Championship, the 2016 FIFA U-17 Women's World Cup, the 2018 South American U-20 Women's Championship and the 2018 FIFA U-20 Women's World Cup.
 She made her senior debut on 7 November 2019, in a 1–2 home friendly loss to Argentina.

+International goals

 Personal life

 Bogarín has a brother, Rodrigo Bogarín, who has represented Paraguay at men's under–17 and under–20 levels.